yiftachn/krembot_sim_fork/README.md

 Normally, this sensor should measure the distance to the closest object in front of it.
 Real Krembot hardware return maximum distance when another krembot is in front of the sensor, and distance to object for something other than krembot.
 The same behavior is implemented in the simulator.

+Argos bug - Proximity sensor will not detect intersection with another object if it is too close to it (passed contact point).
+This influence both proximity and bumpers which are implemented based on this sensor.

 #### Bumpers

 Normally, this sensor should return "true" whenever the bumper is close enough to an object.
 Real Krembot hardware bumper is only pressed when a certain amount of force is applied to it.
 The same behavior is implemented in the simulator.